Introduction:

 How we support the learning needs of young people at the Centre:

 The Centre has an outstanding transition programme for students joining the Centre.
 Parents/carers, students, primary school staff, centre staff, the Local Authority and supporting agencies are closely involved in the transition process.
-We start transition days early in the Spring Term and aim to have 5 transition days plus the Year 7 welcome day before the students start with us in the September.
+We start transition days early, late in the Spring Term and aim to have 5 transition days plus the Year 7 welcome day before the students start with us in the September.

 As students reach Year 11, there is another transition programme to support the transition into the next stage of their education or training.
 Again, parents/carers, students, Centre staff, College staff and the Local Authority are closely involved in the transition process.